Read on for a selection of advanced sketching tips to take your work to the next level.

 15. Flip your image with tracing paper

-If you've spent a long time looking at a drawing, it can be difficult to see where the errors are.
+If you've spent a long time looking at a drawing, it can be difficult to see where the errors are and that's where these sketching tips come in.
 Artist Justin Gerard has a nifty sketching tip to help.
 "A benefit of tracing paper is that you can flip it over to see how your drawing looks from the reverse angle," he advises.
 "This can help reveal errors in proportion.
 As you work, take advantage of this in order to arrive at a more successful drawing."

 16. Make gradients work for you